AnJoMort0/ars-amatoria/README.md

 ## Project Status and Language 🚧💻

 Ars Amatoria: Manipulation is a work in progress and a school project.
-The interactive fiction is written in Inform 7.
+The interactive fiction is written in Javascript.

 ## Overview 🌟